greenelab/deep-review/sections/04_study.md

 than 100,000 proteins across all species have experimentally-solved structures in Protein Data Bank (PDB).
 As a result, computational structure prediction is essential for a majority of proteins.
-However, this is very challenging, especially when similar solved structures (called templates) are not available in PDB.
+However, this is very challenging, especially when similar solved structures, called templates, are not available in PDB.
 Over the past several decades, many computational methods have been developed to predict aspects of protein structure such as secondary structure, torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
-In recent years, various deep learning architectures have been utilized, including deep belief networks, LSTM (long short-term memory), deep convolutional neural networks, and deep convolutional neural fields (DeepCNF) [@doi:10.1007/978-3-319-46227-1_1
+In recent years, multiple deep learning architectures have been applied, including deep belief networks, LSTM (long short-term memory), CNNs, and deep convolutional neural fields (DeepCNF) [@doi:10.1007/978-3-319-46227-1_1
 @doi:10.1038/srep18962].